davesters/rn-native-mqtt/README.md

 This is an MQTT client library for React Native.
 It utilizes native MQTT client libraries and exposes them via a unified Javascript interface.
 There are a few other React Native MQTT libraries, but they did not seem to work as expected, or did not support more advanced TLS configurations.

+NOTE: This is currently tested only on React Native 0.60 and above using the automatic linking functionality.

 This library uses the following native MQTT client libraries:

 * iOS - https://github.com/emqx/CocoaMQTT